Granodiorite

 Granodiorite (/ˌɡrænoʊˈdaɪ.əraɪt, ˌɡrænəˈ-/ GRAN-oh-DY-ə-ryte-,_-GRAN-ə--) is a coarse-grained (phaneritic) intrusive igneous rock similar to granite, but containing more plagioclase feldspar than orthoclase feldspar.

 The term banatite is sometimes used informally for various rocks ranging from granite to diorite, including granodiorite.
 The term granodiorite was first used by G. F. Becker (1893) to describe granitic rocks in the Sierra Nevada, United States.

 Composition

 According to the QAPF diagram, granodiorite has a greater than 20% quartz by volume, and between 65% and 90% of the feldspar is plagioclase.
 A greater amount of plagioclase would designate the rock as tonalite.

 Granodiorite is felsic to intermediate in composition.
 It is the intrusive igneous equivalent of the extrusive igneous dacite.
 It contains a large amount of sodium (Na) and calcium (Ca) rich plagioclase, potassium feldspar, quartz, and minor amounts of muscovite mica as the lighter colored mineral components.
-Biotite and amphiboles often in the form of hornblende are more abundant in granodiorite than in granite, giving it a more distinct two-toned or overall darker appearance.
+Amphiboles (often in the form of hornblende), and biotite are more abundant in granodiorite than in granite, giving it a more distinct two-toned or overall darker appearance.
 Mica may be present in well-formed hexagonal crystals, and hornblende may appear as needle-like crystals.
 Minor amounts of oxide minerals such as magnetite, ilmenite, and ulvöspinel, as well as some sulfide minerals may also be present.